Vatsal Khandelwal

-I am an Assistant Professor (Lecturer) at the University of Exeter and an academic visitor at the Department of Economics, University of Oxford.
+I am an Assistant Professor (Lecturer) at the Department of Economics, University of Exeter and an academic visitor at the University of Oxford.
+I study social and economic networks and their applications to topics in development and behavioural economics.

 I also organise the Behind-the-Scenes Seminar Series with Séverine Toussaert.